Faculty Advisor's Guide to Advising Appointments

 - If the student is undeclared, discuss major discernment (students must declare by the time they've earned 45 credits)-what is the student interested in or passionate about?
 What classes has the student particularly enjoyed at Linfield thus far?
 What kinds of things are they interested in doing after graduation?

-- If the student is in the major, discuss what their educational plan looks like to graduation, opportunities to further build their skills by engaging in research, adding a minor, applying for an internship, or planning to study abroad.
+- If the student is majoring in your department, discuss their educational/professional plans beyond graduation.
+Consider opportunities to further build their skills by engaging in research, adding a minor, applying for an internship, or planning to study abroad.

 - Review the course schedule that the student proposed in the context of the conversation you've already had and upon review of the student's Program Evaluation.
 How does the schedule fulfill graduation requirements and contribute to their overall educational plan?

 - Clear the student to Register in WebAdvisor after the advising appointment.

 Using the Program Evaluation

 The Program Evaluation in WebAdvisor is not a perfect tool.
 The system does not automatically catch some institutional requirements, particularly in the Linfield Curriculum section.
 Pay close attention to the following:

 - No more than two courses from a single department may count toward the Linfield Curriculum requirements.
 (For the purposes of the LC requirements, SOAN, SOCL, and ANTH courses are considered from the same department.
 Courses in THTR and TCCA are considered separate departments).

-- Courses that count for the Upper Division requirement must be 300-400 level, outside the student's major department (unless they are a double-major) and carry a Mode of Inquiry (not Diversity Studies (US or GP)) designation.
+- Courses that count for the Upper Division requirement must be 300-400 level, outside the student's major department (unless they are a double-major) and carry a Mode of Inquiry (not Diversity Studies) designation.